Infrared and ultraviolet photography

 The polarizing filter

-In addition to the IR filter it is interesting to use a polarizing filter.
-What is it about and how does it work ?
+In addition to the IR filter it is interesting to use a polarizing filter, an optical accessory made of two polarizing blades.

 Usually the light travels is space in a defined direction and is thus not polarized in relation with the wave plane.
 But under some conditions (collisions with air molecules, in the few nanometers of a surface thickness), the light can be partially reflected and changes of direction.
 In this case, the light is polarized; one of its two components generates glints.
 The phenomenon does not occur on a mirror nor on a metal surface (but well on metal surface covered with painting).

-If one stands under a determined angle in relation to the glints (Brewster angle), in adjusting the rotation of one of the two polarizer baldes, one can reduce or suppress the polarized wave, and thus reduce or remove glints on non metal surface (glass, plastic, painting, water surface, ice, sky, etc), the effect being the most important under an angle of 90° in respect with the light source.
+In adjusting the rotation of one of the two polarizing blades, under a determined angle (Brewster angle), one can reduce or suppress the polarized wave, and thus reduce or remove glints on non metal surface (glass, plastic, painting, water surface, ice, sky, etc), the effect being the most important under an angle of 90° in respect with the light source.
 In concrete terms, any light shifted of a quarter of wavelength is filtered.

 The skylight is also partially polarized.
 The phenomenon is increased at sunset at 90° from the Sun.
 For the sea, rivers, lakes or icy surfaces, the polarisation is made in the vertical plane.

 In removing glints and other reflections, the polarizing filter reveals surface details, increases the color saturation, darken the sky, reduce dry haze at the horizon, for short it increases colors and contrast, this last reducing the thermal noise on images.